shaka-project/shaka-lab/distribution/macos/README.md

    `repo` scope enabled.
 3. Copy the PAT into GitHub as a secret on this repository named `HOMEBREW_DEPLOY_TOKEN`.
-4. Set the GitHub secret `HOMEBREW_TAP_REPO` to the repository where the homebrew tap will be deployed.
+4. Create a GitHub repository secret named `HOMEBREW_TAP_REPO` with the name of the repository where the homebrew tap will be deployed.
 For example, we are using [`shaka-project/homebrew-shaka-lab`](https://github.com/shaka-project/homebrew-shaka-lab).

 The `release.yaml` workflow will use the stored PAT to push to the homebrew tap